Current Research Projects

 Connect: Reducing Violence and Victimization in At-Risk Adolescent Girls and Boys

-Principal Investigators: Marlene Moretti and Robert McMahon
+Principal Investigators: Marlene Moretti, Robert McMahon

-The primary goal of this team grant is to employ a randomized control design to examine the efficacy of an attachment-based family intervention (Connect) in an at-risk sample of 700 adolescents recruited from the community.
+The primary goal of this team grant was to employ a randomized control design to examine the efficacy of an attachment-based family intervention (Connect) in an at-risk sample of 700 adolescents recruited from the community.
 Pubertal onset and the DRD4 7-repeat allele are being examined as potential moderators of intervention outcome.
 Sex and gender are being examined in relation to potential mechanisms of change (attachment security, emotion regulation, stress reactivity).

 Toolkit for Reducing Reoffending and Building Resilience in Adolescent Offenders

-Principal Investigator: Jodi Viljoen; Co-investigator: Robert McMahon
+Co-investigator: Robert McMahon

 Database Available for Secondary Data Analyses: Early Parenting Project (EPP)

-Principal Investigators: Robert McMahon and Susan Spieker
+Principal Investigators: Robert McMahon, Susan Spieker

-The primary purpose of this research project was to examine the roles of parenting behavior, infant attachment security, and other maternal and child risk and protective factors in the development of conduct problems in a high-risk sample of children.
+The primary purpose of this research project was to examine the roles of parenting behaviour, infant attachment security, and other maternal and child risk and protective factors in the development of conduct problems in a high-risk sample of children.
 Adolescent mothers and their children participated in this longitudinal study in the Puget Sound Region, USA from the time the children were 1 year old until they completed Grade 3.